 Fun fact: Moriarty was worn on television by drag queen Aiden Zhane on RuPaul’s Drag Race Season 12!

-Warby Parker’s Moriarty frames were very comfortable to wear and I enjoyed their style.
+Moriarty frames from Warby Parker were very comfortable to wear and I enjoyed their style.
 The glasses were built from both metal and acetate.
 They featured thin metal arms and a rounded black acetate frame, finished with a silver accent lining the top.

 To say I loved those glasses would be an understatement.